MeowServer/CustomizableUIMeow/Tutorial/CreateElements.md

 [Custom Tag](CreateCustomTags.md)

-To add parameter to a tag, you can do it in the following way:
+To add a parameter to a tag, you can do it in the following way:

 [TagName|parameter1|parameter2......]